accounting icon

 Income statement accounts include Revenues, Cost of Goods Sold and Cost of Services, Expenses, gains, and losses.

 Common types of account totals for income statement accounts are credits for sales and other types of revenue and debits for cost of sales and expenses.
-Gain accounts typically have credit balances, whereas loss accounts typically have debit balances.
+Gain accounts typically have credit balances, whereas loss accounts usually have debit balances.

 If the trial balance doesn’t balance, your accounting team should investigate and correct errors.
 Scan and review the trial balance for reasonableness to detect errors.
 During the accounting close process, check that the trial balance line items are included in the general ledger.